NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md

 # Building ADRV9002 Profile

-The ADRV9002 configuration is generated from Analog Devices Tranceiver Evaluation Software (TES).
+The ADRV9002 configuration is generated from Analog Devices Transceiver Evaluation Software (TES).
 The RFLAN includes a default configuration found in `src/rflan/sw/adrv9001/profile'.
-To update the profile new settings need to be exported from TES and then compiled into the RFLAN.
+To update the profile, new settings need to be exported from TES and then compiled into the RFLAN.

 ```
 export PATH=/cygdrive/c/Xilinx/Vitis/2021.1/bin/:$PATH